This website requires JavaScript.

 • Interactive Features

-The platform provides engaging features which the viewers can use to interact with streamers in real-time.
+The platform provides engaging features that the viewers can use to interact with streamers in real-time.
 Some of these features, like live chat and polls, help in bringing a more active experience.

 Cons of Kicks